 If you scored mostly A’s on your responses then it means you have an Authoritarian Style of Parenting.
-This is mostly seen in adults who like to be in charge and confident of themselves in making choices.
+This is mostly seen in adults who like to be in charge and confident in themselves in making choices.
 They avoid situations, which are ambiguous and prefer clear straightforward things.
-Due to their confident personality they tend to instruct others, without providing any explanation.
+Due to their confident personality, they tend to instruct others, without providing any explanation.
 They also believe in hierarchy and hence do not like to be questioned.
 Hence this style of parenting is characterized by strictness and high expectations by the parents.
 Although the children might trust their parent’s choices, they feel a sense of lack of freedom to make their own choices.
 They might also become dependent on their parents instead of being self-reliant.
 The relationship between the child and parent can be described as controlling.
-Despite excelling maybe in academics or other activities, the effect on the child is that he or she grows up to be fearful, moody, and aggressive and having a low self esteem.
+Despite excelling maybe in academics or other activities, the effect on the child is that he or she grows up to be fearful, moody, aggressive, and has low self-esteem.

-If you scored mostly B’s on your responses then it means you have an Authoritaritative Style of Parenting.
-This is mostly seen in adults who are open to other people views and thoughts.
-They have a global outlook to life, where everyone has a say.
-However they can be assertive when they feel something is not right.
+If you scored mostly B’s on your responses then it means you have an Authoritative Style of Parenting.
+This is mostly seen in adults who are open to other people’s views and thoughts.
+They have a global outlook on life, where everyone has a say.
+However, they can be assertive when they feel something is not right.
 This style of parenting is characterized by affection with assertiveness.
-Although the parents help children become more self reliant, and make choices, they intervene and set boundaries when required.
-Hence, the children feel comfortable to make their own choices, with appropriate support and direction from their parents.
+Although the parents help children become more self-reliant, and make choices, they intervene and set boundaries when required.
+Hence, the children feel comfortable making their own choices, with appropriate support and direction from their parents.
 The relationship between the child and parent can be described as reciprocal.
-The effect on the child is that he or she grows up to be happy, successful, mature and confident.
+The effect on the child is that he or she grows up to be happy, successful, mature, and confident.

 If you scored mostly C’s on your responses then it means you have a Permissive Style of Parenting.
-Adults who struggle with asserting themselves, and state their opinion are know to display this style of parenting.
-They tend to avoid confrontational situations, and please and appease people more to maintain peace.
+Adults who struggle with asserting themselves, and stating their opinion are known to display this style of parenting.
+They tend to avoid confrontational situations and please and appease people more to maintain peace.
 This style of parenting is characterized by a non-demanding lenient way of parenting.
 The children feel free to make their own choices with no restrictions.
 The relationship between the child and parent can be described as indulgent.
-The effect on the child is that he or she grows up to be insecure, demanding, self involved and aimless.
+The effect on the child is that he or she grows up to be insecure, demanding, self-involved, and aimless.

-Definitely parenting styles our linked to our personality traits.
+Definitely, our parenting styles are linked to our personality traits.
 And these traits have been almost made permanent due to our past and present.
-But once we are aware of our strengths and weaknesses, we can use them to our advantage, and maybe mould some of these traits.
-So honestly answer this quiz to know your parenting style, and reflect on it.
-Do you want to tweak it?
-Then wait for our next blog on where we talk about how to be emotionally tuned into your children and creating an everlasting bond.
+But once we are aware of our strengths and weaknesses, we can use them to our advantage, and maybe mold some of these traits for the better.
+So with the answers to this quiz to know your parenting style, take time to reflect.
+Do you want to tweak your style?
+What small changes could you make?